 Kurunjang Primary School was opened in 1989 and is located 35 kilometres north west of Melbourne, in the northern area of Melton, in the Kurunjang estate, adjacent to Kurunjang Secondary College

-The school’s strategic direction for 2016-2019 is centred on improving student outcomes in literacy and numeracy; improving students’ confidence and engagement in learning and their connectedness with their peers, their teachers, the school and the community; establishing a safe, calm and orderly learning environment; and maximising all aspects of school operationsd resource allocations to achieve the best possible outcomes for students.
+The school’s strategic direction for 2020-2023 is centred on improving student outcomes in literacy and numeracy; improving students’ confidence and engagement in learning and their connectedness with their peers, their teachers, the school and the community; establishing a safe, calm and orderly learning environment; and maximising all aspects of school operations resource allocations to achieve the best possible outcomes for students.
 Our prioritized initiatives within the Framework for Improving Student Outcomes (FISO) are Building Leadership Teams, Building Practice Excellence, Curriculum Planning and Assessment, and Setting Expectations and Promoting Inclusion.

 Our Professional Learning Community incorporates year level, specialist and leadership teams, who ensure collaboration and consistency of curriculum planning and implementation of a guaranteed and viable curriculum across the school, including documenting the essential learnings and proficiency scales within the Victorian Curriculum.
 Planned and targeted professional learning occurs for whole school and individual staff in line with the Strategic and Annual Implementation plans and individual Performance and Development goals and standards.
-The staff at Kurunjang Primary School are dedicated, They working together in collaborative teams to provide the best opportunities for our students.
+The staff at Kurunjang Primary School are dedicated, and work together in collaborative teams to provide the best opportunities for our students.

 Each classroom and specialist area has an apple TV.
-Banks of iPads enable elearning tools to be integrated into curriculum programs rather than a stand-alone resource.
+Banks of iPads enable eLearning tools to be integrated into curriculum programs rather than a stand-alone resource.